Explaining the Basics Working and Requirements of Rectifier Circuits

 The Peak inverse voltage:

-PIV refers to the maximum voltage a diode can withstand in reverse bias.
+PIV refers to the maximum voltage a diode can wit stand in reverse bias.
 Hence, if exceeded, the diodes can break down.
 The peak inverse voltage is equal to the input voltage.

 5. The Smoothing Capacitor

-A smoothing capacitor is a system that evens out variations in the supply of a signal.
-They are mainly applied after a rectifier or power supply voltage.
-During the half cycles, smooth transitions are created when the capacitor charge and discharges.
+A smoothing capacitor is a system that evens out variations in a signal’s supply.
+They are mainly applied after a record eir o power supply voltage.
+During the half cycles, smooth transitions are created when the capacitor charges and discharges.
 The charging process occurs when current flows through the positive half cycles.

 Full-wave Rectifier with Smoothing Capacitor

-The ripple voltage is inversely proportional to the smoothing capacitor value.
+The ripple voltage is inversely proportional to the soothing capacitor value.
 The two values are related by

 Vripple = Iload/(fxC)

-Alternatively, one can use a voltage regulator integrated circuit for a constant DC supply.
+Alternatively, a voltage regulator integrated circuitcan be used for a constant DC supply.

 5uF Smoothing Capacitor